The Program at a Glance (FAQs)

 How much in out-of-pocket expenses should I budget to attend Medicine X?

 Plan to cover transportation (airfare, rental car, gas, etc.) and at least four nights’ accommodations.
-Stanford Medicine X Student Scholarship recipients are expected to attend the conference in full, arriving on time and staying until the conference closes the afternoon of Sunday, September 17, 2017.
-Reduced hotel rates are available, and rooming with another scholarship recipient is recommended to reduce costs.
-Breakfast and lunch are provided at the conference venue with reasonable accommodations made for dietary needs.
+Stanford Medicine X Student Scholarship recipients are expected to attend the conference in full with on-time arrival and staying through conference close on Sunday, September 17, 2017.
+Reduced hotel rates are available and rooming with another scholarship recipient is recommended to reduce costs.
+Breakfast and lunch are provided at the conference venue, with reasonable accommodations made for dietary needs.
 Conference hotels are within walking distance of several restaurants and a grocery store.
 Additional consideration should be given to any lost wages from time taken off from work.

 Are travel funds provided?

-Scholarship recipients with financial need may be eligible for limited travel scholarship funds to facilitate their attendance at Medicine X. In the application process, applicants complete both an application to a needs-blind, merit-based selection system as well as a separate financial assistance application.
+Scholarship recipients with financial need may be eligible for limited travel scholarship funds to facilitate their attendance at Medicine X. Applicants complete both an application to a needs-blind, merit-based selection system as well as a separate financial assistance application.
 Applicants are tasked with determining and demonstrating their own financial need as evidenced by employment status, income, and other personal hardships.
 Financial need statements will be considered both for the awarding of full and partial scholarships and the awarding of travel scholarships.
 Financial need does not affect an applicant’s merit-based application.

 ABOUT THE APPLICATION AND SELECTION PROCESS